Baiting is not a total solution for crop protection, but can assist in minimising potential damage from mice.

 How Should I Bait?

+Aerial or ground application can be used to spread zinc phosphide bait according to the label instructions.
 To achieve the best baiting results, CSIRO and Grains Research and Development Corporation (GRDC) recommend you:

 There are a number of different approaches landholders can take when it comes to spreading mouse bait, depending on the equipment they have, including conventional spreaders, 12-volt broadcast and air commodity cart.